microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_door_monitor.md

 # Door Monitor

 The MXChip IoT DevKit contains a built-in magnetic sensor.
-In this project, you detect the presence or absence of a nearby strong magnetic field--in this case, coming from a small. permanent magnet.
+In this tutorial, you detect the presence or absence of a nearby strong magnetic field--in this case, coming from a small. permanent magnet.

 ## What you learn